xiaoxiaxusummer/KDL_Transformer_Beamforming/README.md

 ## Reference
 If you find this code useful for your research, please consider citing
 > X. Xu, X. Mu, Y. Liu, and A. Nallanathan, ``Joint Transmit and Pinching Beamforming for Pinching Antenna Systems (PASS): Optimization-Based or Learning-Based?'', *IEEE Trans.
-Wireless Commun.*, accepted, 2026.
+Wireless Commun.*, early access, 2026.